immutable/ts-immutable-sdk/README.md

 The root [`package.json`](package.json) is the entry point for all CI testing purposes.
 Therefore, if you wish to write tests for an existing or new package, please ensure that a `"test"` script exists in the associated `package.json` file so that it is picked up by the [`root "test" command.`](package.json#L19)

 ### Versioning & Changelog

+## Disclaimer for Alpha Releases

+Please note that alpha releases are still in development and may contain bugs or breaking changes.
+Please do not use these versions as we do not intend to support for them.